Everything you want to know

 Vikram Vij was born in India in 1964 and lived in New Delhi and Bombay until the age of 20, when he went to study, live and work in Austria.
 Vikram moved to Canada in 1989 to work at the Banff Springs Hotel in Alberta.
 In September 1994, Vikram opened Vij’s Restaurant in Vancouver, BC.
 In early 1995, a passionate and a creative Meeru Dhalwala joined him, and the two began collaborating on the menu.
 In 2004, Vikram and Meeru opened a second restaurant and market called Vij’s Rangoli.
 In June 2014, Vikram opened his third restaurant, My Shanti, based in South Surrey.
 The theme of My Shanti is based upon Vikram’s culinary travels, and includes flavours, ingredients and influences from all over the world.
 Vikram Vij is a tireless advocate of Indian cuisine in Canada, and of buying and eating locally produced and sustainable ingredients.
 He considers it an honour to be able to speak about his life, his experiences and his background to audiences around the world.

 Chef Ivana Raca has already achieved unparalleled success in what has traditionally been a male dominated field.
 The first female to hold the position of saucier in any of McEwan’s kitchens, Ivana received another promotion making her sous chef on the team that opened ONE Restaurant by the age of 23, Ivana was selected as the first female Executive Chef for the six million dollar food emporium McEwan Foods at the age of 24.
 Ivana managed a kitchen brigade of 45 cooks & catering.
 After a 10 year run with Mark McEwan, Ivana Looked for more challenges.
 In 2012 Ivana traveled to Australia’s Gold Coast where, for two years she worked under Two Star Michelin Chef Paul Froggatt at the Palazzo Versace.
 Upon her return to Canada, Ivana opened her first restaurant “Raca cafe & bar”.
 That same year her restaurant won the “best new restaurant” award with Now magazine and made Canada 100 best restaurants at #88.
 Her competitive spirit was most recently on view on the Food Network’s “Beat Bobby Flay”.
 He quoted the best gnocchi he has ever had.
 In 2019 Ivana battled on Iron chef Canada with Rob Feenie with the youngest team ever to appear on Iron Chef.
-She is now a proud partner at all female-run Ufficio restaurant and has recently opened Resto Boemo and Chef’s Table with Brad Smith at Assembly Chef’s Hall where she servers up the gnocchi that beat Bobby Flay & Toronto life’s #1 burger in the city!
+She is now a proud partner at all female-run Ufficio restaurant and Ivana was integral in the opening of Resto Boemo and Chef’s Table at Assembly Chef’s Hall where she severed up the #GNOCCI that beat Bobby Flay & Toronto Life’s #1 burger in the city!
 Ivana is a cofounder of Open Kitchen Toronto, a dining series supporting women within the culinary industry, benefiting the OKTO female culinary scholarship.

 Chef Darren MacLean is one of Canada’s most acclaimed and outspoken chefs, restaurateurs and environmental advocates.